snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/upload/_index.md

 {{</mermaid >}}

 If you are using the sample events dataset from the [Advanced Analytics for Web](https://docs.snowplow.io/advanced-analytics-web-accelerator) accelerator, a table of converted users has been provided.
-This can be joined to your modelled tables on `domain_userid` and will allow you to be able to create a trainig dataset for your ML models, without the need to have a working pipeline.
+This can be joined to your modelled tables on `domain_userid` and will allow you to be able to create a training dataset for your ML models, without the need to have a working pipeline.
 This chapter will guide you through this process.

 **If you are not using the sample events, please skip to the next chapter, Predictive ML Modelling.**